 Adding to the problem is this – the people in power in Thailand, the mega-wealthy, really have no incentive to improve the traffic problem.
 After all, it doesn’t often affect them.
 They pass through Bangkok traffic with the aid of police escorts, so why would they care that the average Thai spends half his day sitting in traffic?

 This also shows how short-sighted many Thais in high positions are.
 They don’t think about all the productivity lost, while Thailand sits in traffic jams or equate it with their falling business profits.

 Nor do they seem to question why Thailand is falling further behind countries like Malaysia and Vietnam in productivity and exports.

-Bangkok has to solve its traffic jam problems in order to compete with the rest of South East Asia.
+Bangkok traffic jam problems have to be solved in order to compete with the rest of South East Asia.